Render preview of content with changes (Rmd's and md's are checked)

 In the config_automation.yml file it is set by:

-render-preview: yes
+render-preview: true

 After you open a pull request, a preview of the renders will be linked in an automatic comment on the pull request.
 Upon each commit these previews will re-render and edit the comment with the latest render.